Villa Hügel: History

 In 1864 Alfred Krupp purchased the Klosterbuschhof on the heights above Bredeney and had it rebuilt as a residence for his family.
 Over the following years, Krupp bought additional land around the estate and in 1869 placed an advertisement in Deutsche Bauzeitung looking for an architect who would turn his designs for a "large villa" into a viable blueprint.
 In the event, a number of architects worked on the project over the following years.
 Krupp himself continually intervened in the work with new ideas.
 His focus was very much on a modern and efficient house: design elements were secondary to him and he deemed most ornamental architectural features superfluous.

 The foundations were laid in April 1870 and up to 800 people worked on the construction project at a time.
 Since Alfred Krupp wanted a very modern home, the villa was intended to be fire-proof and well insulated from sun, wind, cold and heat.
 It featured double-paned windows, water heating and an early form of air conditioning.
 The temperature was intended to be independently adjustable for each room.
 A large complex of support buildings was erected nearby, including private water and gas works.

 Krupp pushed for a speedy completion, although the Franco-Prussian War and collapsing mining tunnels underneath the edifice slowed construction.
 On 10 January 1873, the family moved in; some of the technical features did not work as expected, however, so work continued after that.

+Krupp located his own room immediately above the stables, as he believed the smell of horse manure stimulated the imagination.
+He even went as far as boring a tube through the ceiling to allow the smell to filter in.

 Alfred Krupp died in 1887.
 The family continued to use the Villa Hügel and Friedrich Alfred Krupp and his wife Margarethe made some significant changes to the house, adding sumptuous ornamentation.
 Among other heads of state and monarchs, Emperor Wilhelm II stayed at the Villa Hügel seven times and visited 9 times.
 The current appearance of the villa is mostly due to the next generation of Krupps, Friedrich Alfred's daughter Bertha and her husband Gustav Krupp von Bohlen und Halbach, who hired Ernst von Ihne to work on the building after 1912.
 He added wooden paneling to the interior and the owners furnished the villa with numerous works of art.

 An annex called the Little House (Kleines Haus) containing sixty rooms was used to confine Alfried Krupp in the aftermath of the Second World War.
 Some parts of the villa were used to house members of the British post-war Control Commission, Germany (CCG) during 1946.